ari-jakubowicz/redux-app/README.md

 ## Welcome!

-This is a Shopping-Cart project made with React using Redux and Firebase
+This is a Shopping-Cart project made with React using Redux and Firebase based on freeCodeCamp course.